amar47shah/amar47shah.github.com/posts/2016-03-28-lambdaconf-yarvin.markdown

 I'm brand-new to functional programming.
 Hell, if you count by years in the industry you'll see that I'm almost brand-new to software development.
-I don't live in a "tech city".
+I don't live in a "tech city."
 Far from it.
 I don't work for a company with a conference budget.
 Since functional programming isn't part of our tech stack at work, I receive no support from my employer to attend an FP conference __even if I am speaking at it__.
 I turned down an enthusiastic invitation to